 We take seriously any allegation of abuse in the wholesale energy market and will consider carefully any evidence that is brought to our attention.
 You can find out about the obligations on firms arranging transactions on GB wholesale energy products and how to report suspected abuse, such as insider dealing or market manipulation, at Reporting suspected market abuse or suspicious transactions under REMIT.

 For information on use of exemptions and when reporting can be delayed, please see Use of exemptions and delaying publication of inside information under REMIT.

 All participants trading wholesale gas or electricity contracts for delivery in Europe on Organised Market Places have an obligation to report information about their trading activity to ACER from 07 October 2015.
-More information can be found on ACER’s website, and ACER should be the first point of contact for questions about transaction reporting.
+More information can be found on ACER’s REMIT portal, and ACER should be the first point of contact for questions about transaction reporting.